 Students must submit the same application materials as any other prospective new Biomedical Sciences student.
 For application forms and procedures, please see the Admissions web page.
 The Associate Dean for Graduate Education will review applications in consultation with the Admissions Committee or a subset thereof.

 Students who transfer into the Biomedical Sciences Program will be at different stages of their graduate careers, and will thus have completed different amounts and types of coursework at their prior institutions.
 It is anticipated that the majority of students who transfer to the Biomedical Sciences Program will have completed at least a year of graduate studies.
-The Advanced Concentration Director and the Supervisory Committee will determine the appropriateness of their prior coursework for transfer (up to 45 credit hours), whether those courses will count towards fulfilling Biomedical Sciences course core and/or advanced requirements, and whether the student will need to take additional courses at UF.
+The Advanced Concentration Coordinators and the Supervisory Committee will determine the appropriateness of their prior coursework for transfer (up to 45 credit hours), whether those courses will count towards fulfilling Biomedical Sciences course core and/or advanced requirements, and whether the student will need to take additional courses at UF.
 Students who transfer during their first year of graduate study will have their cases reviewed by the Biomedical Sciences Graduate Studies Committee, who will decide upon the transfer of credit and on whether the student must take all or part of the Biomedical Sciences core curriculum.

 - Students who have not taken the qualifying exam at their prior institution, i.e. first- and second- year students, will take this exam under the current Biomedical Sciences guidelines.

 - Students who have already taken a qualifying exam at their previous institution must take the qualifying exam here at UF.
-While the format of their exam should follow the Biomedical Sciences guidelines, their Advanced Concentration Director and Supervisory Committee will determine the content of the exam.
+While the format of their exam should follow the Biomedical Sciences guidelines, their Advanced Concentration Coordinator and Supervisory Committee will determine the content of the exam.

 These policies are reviewed periodically, and will be structured to conform to the policies and procedures of the University of Florida and the Graduate School.